 All applications are submitted through a Centralized Application Service known as PharmCAS.
 By utilizing a CAS, prospective students will file one application that may be sent to multiple schools and colleges of pharmacy.
 MBKU is pleased to be a participating PharmCAS school as we strive to make the application process more efficient and convenient for you.

 Step 2: Gather Your Application Materials & Submit by the Deadline

 A completed application through PharmCAS includes letters of recommendation, personal statements and all undergraduate transcripts.
 Please be advised to thoroughly review and comply with the PharmCAS deadlines for submission of your undergraduate transcripts.

 It takes 3-4 weeks before MBKU receives your verified application from PharmCAS.
 MBKU uses rolling admissions, so it is best to apply early.
 Rolling admissions means that applications are reviewed as they are received; should an applicant meet the academic criteria and interview successfully, they are offered a seat in the incoming class.
 Seats are filled over the duration of the admissions cycle.

 Step 3: Optional PCAT (*PCAT is required with non-U.S. degree)

 The Pharmacy College Admissions Test is optional and you do not need to have taken the PCAT to submit your application.
+Applicants that choose not to get a Bachelor’s Degree are required to take the PCAT.
 The PCAT is, however, required for foreign degree applicants and the PCAT must be taken prior to being offered an interview.